 When looking to apply for a loan, either online or at a bank, one thing most lenders will be interested in is your credit score.
 If you don’t know what it currently is, that’s a good place to start.
 You can get a free copy of your score from Transunion and Equifax .

-If your credit score is 699 or less, you may find there are less borrowing options available, and the interest rates might not be what you hoped.
+If your credit score is 699 or less, you may find there are borrowing options like a bank less likely to be available, and the interest rates might not be what you hoped.
 Since your credit score gives lenders an idea of what kind of risk you might be as a borrower, your ‘creditworthiness’ is an indicator about whether a lender will probably consider before your application might be approved.
+But the good news is there are many online lenders that will consider your application even if your score is below 700 that also offer reasonable rates.

 If your monthly income is $5,000 but you pay $1,500 to rent or mortgage, about $1,000 to bills and expenses, and $2,000 towards debt, you might not look like a good prospect to lenders.